vault27/Foundation/paloalto.md

     - HIP
     - Quarantine list
 - You can include/exclude networks for IP-Tag and IP-user in Device > Data Redistribution > Include/Exlcude networks, as I understand it is both for collector and client
+- Passive and Active-Secondary devices are not connected to agents

 Display the status of the User-ID service - Collector - Redistributor: